ConSol-Monitoring/snclient/docs/configuration/index.md

 The location for a custom file would be: `/etc/snclient/snclient_local.ini`

+## Syntax

+The configuration uses the ini file format.
+For example:

+    [/settings/default]
+    allowed hosts = 127.0.0.1, ::1

+### Appending Values

+You may use the `+=` operator to append to existing values:

+    [/settings/default]
+    allowed hosts  = 127.0.0.1, ::1
+    allowed hosts += 192.168.0.1
+    allowed hosts += 192.168.0.2,192.168.0.3

+Values will be joined by `, `.
+This makes it possible to create more readably configuration files.

 ## Inheritance

 The configuration is splitted into multiple sections, but in order to